maapteh/sandbox-react-apollo-issues-3918/README.md

 [server] GraphQL server query: bad
 ```

 Now you can see the treewalker throws the error (which i catch), but then client-side the call is done again...
-And that part should not happen but its unclear for me with what settings.
+And that part should not happen, but its unclear for me with what settings.